fluxth/fluxbitc/README.md

 ## Features

+- Automatic timecode detection from timecode stream embedded in the source video file
 - Configurable burn-in timecode styling in `config.json`
 - Included preset for the "hurry" users
 - Extensible, create your own preset and save it for later uses